-To warm up is a good thing in many fields, so also in singing vocal warm up is a necessity.
-You can trust Ron Anderson, the professional voice coach of the stars, when he says that.
-Each aware of the consequences athlete knows, that the warming up his muscles and body is the key to later effective training and overall training effects.
+To warm-up is a good thing in many fields, so singing, the vocal warm-up, is a necessity.
+You can trust Ron Anderson, the professional voice coach of the stars when he says that.
+Each aware of the consequences athlete knows, warming up his muscles and body is the key to later effective training and overall training effects.
 It’s the same situation in singing.
-Warming up the body parts responsible for vocals gives us significant results in later clear, melodic, musical singing.
+Warming up the body parts responsible for vocals significantly results in later clear, melodic, musical singing.
 And what is more important – it even gives us a possibility to hit the highest notes clear.

 Contrary to appearances, quite much.
-A warm up should be an immanent part of every daily training.
+A warm-up should be an immanent part of every daily training.
 Why?
-Because, as many professional vocalists have noticed, when You don’t do this correctly, the singing days are just uneven.
+As many professional vocalists have noticed, when You don’t do this correctly, the singing days are uneven.
 Sometimes we can easily sing better.
-But sometimes – something just doesn’t go right.
+But sometimes – something doesn’t go right.
 Our voice just tires up real fast.
-And very often we are unable even to finish a song.
+And very often, we are unable even to finish a song.
 That can make every performance real torture.
 And that is why You should never neglect a good warm-up.

-You can also check this video and other Ron Anderson tips for instant better singing on our YouTube chanel – click to go there.
+You can also check this video and other Ron Anderson tips for instant better singing on our YouTube channel – click to go there.

 athlete they are.

 To start, the burble sound, in Ron Anderson’s Voixtek method, will ease you into warming up the engine that is your body.
 Slow and controlled breathing is essential.
-Never burst or push, easy does it at the beginning, it is a warm up not a performance.
-Then following up with Geh sounds and arpeggios, and using other warm-up exercises will stretch and prepare the voice, body and mind for the performance ahead.
-Remember it’s not the amount of scales you sing, or.the many different ways you’ve been doing them, it’s about the quality of the warm up and the positioning and placement of the voice box and resonance of sound.
+Never burst or push, easy does it at the beginning, it is a warm-up, not a performance.
+Then following up with Geh sounds and arpeggios, and using other warm-up exercises will stretch and prepare the voice, body, and mind for the performance ahead.
+Remember it’s not the number of scales you sing or the many different ways you’ve been doing them, it’s about the quality of the warm-up and the positioning and placement of the voice box and resonance of sound.

 All warm-ups start nice and easy.
 The burble sound, in Ron Anderson’s Voixtek method, will ease you into warming up the instrument.
 Do controlled burble, also knows as lip trills, up and